CodyQin/SGtSNEpiPy/README.md

 ### Returns Y: array with the coordinates of the embedding of the graph nodes

-- Data Type: `numpy.ndarray`, a 2-dimensional array of `numpy.float64` in `Python`.
+- Data Type: `numpy.ndarray`, a 2-dimensional array of `numpy.float64`.
-   - Number of rows: the number of rows or columns in your input CSR matrix.
+   - Number of rows: the number of rows or columns in the CSR matrix (the input).
    - Number of columns: the number of dimensions of the embedding space.